 - Screen recording

-- Console log and metadata capture
+- Console log capture and technical metadata

-- Bug tracking workflows
+- Bug tracking workflows with customizable forms

-- Integrations: Jira, GitHub, Slack, Azure DevOps
+- Integrations: Jira, GitHub, Slack, Azure DevOps, Zendesk, Intercom

 Pricing: